SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Selling a Vehicle with Expired Registration

-- Renew before selling: The simplest approach, though it costs you money
+- Renew before selling: The simplest approach, though it costs you money you may not get back.

 Selling to Out-of-State Buyers

-When selling to someone from another state:
+When selling to someone from another state, a few extra steps apply:

 - Complete your state’s notice of transfer as normal